 - Develop and test proposals for different types of holding companies that respond to specific needs or challenges, with the goal of building a healthy ecosystem for impact investing.

-The Working Group is currently exploring two specific areas of inquiry with regard to the use of holdco structures in impact investing:
+The Working Group explored two specific areas of inquiry with regard to the use of holdco structures in impact investing:

 - Supply-Side Considerations: Investor Preferences and Requirements for Open-ended Structures.
-The sub-group aims to understand investor appetite for open-ended structures across a range of investor types (including institutional investors, foundations, family offices, DFIs, and others).
-Activities include conducting primary research with investors, prototyping holdco models and liquidity mechanisms, and testing and iterating models with investor focus groups.
+The sub-group aimed to understand investor appetite for open-ended structures across a range of investor types (including institutional investors, foundations, family offices, DFIs, and others).
+Activities included conducting primary research with investors, prototyping holdco models and liquidity mechanisms, and testing and iterating models with investor focus groups.

 GIIN members leading this work include: Accion Venture Lab, Bridges Ventures, Enclude, Kois Invest, Pegasus Capital, Orrick, TIAA, Unitus Impact, and Triodos Investment Management.

-GIIN members leading this work include: Accion, D. Capital, DOEN Foundation, Enterprise Community Partners, Impacto Capital, Omidyar Network, Unitus Impact, and USAID.
+GIIN members leading this work included: Accion, D. Capital, DOEN Foundation, Enterprise Community Partners, Impacto Capital, Omidyar Network, Unitus Impact, and USAID.

-An Advisory Committee composed of six GIIN member organizations with experience and expertise vis-à-vis holdco models provides guidance and leadership over the Working Group.
-Advisory Committee members include: Bridges Ventures, DOEN Foundation, Enclude, John D. and Catherine MacArthur Foundation, Skopos Impact Fund, and TIAA.
+An Advisory Committee composed of six GIIN member organizations with experience and expertise vis-à-vis holdco models provided guidance and leadership over the Working Group.
+Advisory Committee members included: Bridges Ventures, DOEN Foundation, Enclude, John D. and Catherine MacArthur Foundation, Skopos Impact Fund, and TIAA.